20 Signs of Cancer Usually Ignored By Men

 "Non-healing spots on your skin that are scaly and tender and don't pick off could be a sign of a pre-skin cancer, called an actinic keratosis or a developing squamous cell skin cancer," says Tsippora Shainhouse, MD, FAAD, a dermatologist in Beverly Hills, California.
 "They are most common on balding scalps, ears, face and backs of hands."

-The Remedy Rx: "If the spot does resolve with moisturizing creams after a month, it should be checked by your dermatologist," says Shainhouse.
+The Rx: "If the spot does resolve with moisturizing creams after a month, it should be checked by your dermatologist," says Shainhouse.

 It's normal to feel run-down every now and again, but persistent, crushing fatigue can be a sign of cancer.
 That's because cancer steals the body's nutrients to grow.